MicrosoftDocs/learn/learn-pr/azure/design-for-performance-and-scalability/includes/2-scaling-up-and-scaling-out.md

 You may need to consider the use of scaling up in your solution, depending upon the cloud services that you have chosen.

 For example, if you choose to scale up in Azure SQL Database, then the service deals with scaling up individual nodes and continues the operation of your service.
 Changing the service tier and/or performance level of a database creates a replica of the original database at the new performance level, and then switches connections over to the replica.
-No data is lost during this process and there's only a brief interruption (typically less than 4 seonds) when the service switches over to the replica.
+No data is lost during this process and there's only a brief interruption (typically less than four seconds) when the service switches over to the replica.

 Alternatively, if you choose to scale up or down a virtual machine, you do so by selecting a different instance size.
 In most cases this requires a restart of the VM, so best to have the expectation that a reboot will be required and you'll need to account for when performing this activity.